-Digitalisation and technology form one of the core components continuity during the pandemic.
-To navigate the pandemic's of our Group strategic initiatives, FIT22.
-Investing in challenges, we accelerated the digitalisation of our customer digitalisation and technology gives us a competitive edge over our peers and enables us to increase operational excellence driven shift in customer preferences towards digital platforms. and meet changing customer demands.
+Digitalisation and technology form one of the core components of our Group strategic initiatives, FIT22.
+Investing in digitalisation and technology gives us a competitive edge over our peers and enables us to increase operational excellence and meet changing customer demands.
 It helps us to identify opportunities and mitigate risks as we seek to create value and deliver enhanced customer experience through innovative products and services.

 Digitalisation cuts across every aspect of the Bank and is a core enabler of digital finance, inclusion and enhanced customer journeys.
-In 2020, movement restrictions elevated the importance of digitalisation, making it vital to ensuring business
+In 2020, movement restrictions elevated the importance of digitalisation, making it vital to ensuring business continuity during the pandemic.
+To navigate the pandemic's challenges, we accelerated the digitalisation of our customer journeys and IT modernisation efforts to meet the COVID-19driven shift in customer preferences towards digital platforms.